DPDK/dpdk/doc/guides/regexdevs/mlx5.rst

 Limitations
 -----------

-- The firmware version must be equal to or lower than XX.30.1004
+- The firmware version must be greater than XX.31.0364

 Run-time configuration
 ~~~~~~~~~~~~~~~~~~~~~~